PeterShinners/comp/design/types.md

 ## Overview

 This document details the core data types provided by the Comp language and their implementation behavior.
-It covers the unified number system, string templates and formatting, boolean operations, the unit system for domain-specific constraints.

-Comp also defines tags, which work as both basic values and shapes.

-## Builtin Data Types

-There are a handful of types defined by the language.
-The most common will be `num` for numberic values, and `str` for strings of text.

 Each of the types comes with a defined shape to represent it.
-Most of these also provide an importable module from the standard library with additional functions and definitions to manipulate these values.
+Most types also provide an importable module from the standard library with additional functions and definitions to manipulate these values.

 * **String** - `~str` Array of utf8 characters
 * **Number** - `~num` Number with infinite precision, not restricted to hardware accuracy or limitations
 * **Boolean** - `~bool` Primitive true or false value

-There are a handful of more specialized types, which contain separate documents to describe their usage and implementation.
+There are other more specialized types not covered in this document.

+* **Tag** - a hierarchical enumeration that is both a value and a shape
-* **Buffer** - `~buffer` Container for binary, mutable data
+* **Buffer** - `~buffer` Container for binary, mutable data, mostly for interchange
 * **Handle** - `~handle` handle for interacting with resources
+* **Path** - Language syntax exists for paths, but they are stored as simple structures

 The builtin types are not considered structures.
 They do not contain fields or iterable values.
 They cannot be directly converted from one type into another without using functions.
 These builtin types are quite featureful, and can be used to combine into more complex data types through structures.

-### Definitions

-A Comp module can create several other types of definitions that are used by the language, but not representable as values or data.
-The syntax understands where these types of lookups are needed and will use specially formatted references to their names, or allowing them to be referenced from other modules.

-* **Shape** a schema definition that looks like a structure
-* **Module** used to access definitions from external sources
-* **Block** an unexecuted stricture functions can invoke dynamically

 ### Structure Basics

-Any plain, standalone value can be automatically converted into a structure with that single value as an untyped field.
-This is what happens when invoking a function on a simple value.
+Any plain, standalone value will be automatically converted into a structure with that single value as an unnamed field.
+This typically happens when invoking a function on a simple value.

+A structure is also defined as a literal in `{}` curly braces with either named or unnamed fields.

 ```comp
 42             ; Scalar number